-- Evaluate and integrate human resource literature to identify research opportunities and solutions to problems: - Apply knowledge and skills to undertake scientific empirical research of limited scope, draw valid conclusions and suggest relevant recommendations.
+Evaluate and integrate human resource literature to identify research opportunities and solutions to problems; Apply knowledge and skills to undertake scientific empirical research of limited scope, draw valid conclusions and suggest relevant recommendations.

-Assessment Methods: The formative and summative assessment methods and weights will be indicated in the study guide and on Efundi.
+Assessment Methods: The summative assessment methods and weights will be indicated in the study quide and on Efundi.